-The Warburton Mountain Bike Destination Project only in December 2019 drew up a Multi Agency Emergency Management Plan.
+The Warburton Mountain Bike Destination Project Risk Management has been slow to acknowledge the serious risk of bushfire and the strain on our emergency services due to Mountain Biking injuries.
 It would have been more appropriate to have considered the impact on our emergency services and our local community from the beginning.
-Why wasn’t it considered in the Warburton Feasibility Study of 2013?
-Why wasn’t it considered in the risk assessment documents of 2016 and 2019?
+It wasn’t considered in the Warburton Feasibility Study of 2013.
+It wasn’t mentioned in the risk assessment documents of 2016 and 2019 even though the guidelines of risk assessment insists that any likelihood of death, injury or destruction of property must be included in that document.
+Funding was allocated on the basis that there was no risk to life or property as set out in these documents.